openfaas/docs/docs/languages/custom.md

 Next, create a Dockerfile which should download and make available the OpenFaaS watchdog.

-For processes that have their own HTTP server, you'll need to use the [of-watchdog in HTTP mode](https://github.com/openfaas/of-watchdog):
+There are two watchdogs available, the [Classic Watchdog](https://github.com/openfaas/classic-watchdog), meant for processes which do not have their own HTTP server, the process will be forked for each request, and the [of-watchdog](https://github.com/openfaas/of-watchdog) for when a HTTP server is available.
+Since Bun used with Express.js provides a HTTP server, we'll be using the of-watchdog.

 The following Dockerfile is based upon the node18 template, adapted for Bun.